adept-thu/Dual-Radar/README.md

 *    The difference between rotation_y and alpha are, that rotation_y is directly given in camera coordinates, while alpha also considers the vector from the camera center to the object center, to compute the relative orientation of the object with respect to the camera.
 For example, a car  which is facing along the X-axis of the camera coordinate system corresponds to rotation_y=0,  no matter where it is located in the X/Z plane (bird's eye view), while alpha is zero only, when  this object is located along the Z-axis of the camera.
 When moving the car away from the Z-axis, the observation angle will change.

 # Ⅵ. Data statistics
-We separately counted the number of instances for each category in the Dual-Radar dataset and the distribution of different types of weather.
+We separately count the number of instances for each category in the Dual-Radar dataset and the distribution of different types of weather.
 <div align=center>
 <img src="./imgs/weather.png" width="500" height="320" />
 </div>
 <p align="center"><font face="Helvetica" size=3.><b>Figure 6.
 Distribution of weather conditions.</b></font></p>

-About two-thirds of our data were collected under normal weather conditions, and about one-third were collected under rainy and cloudy conditions.
-We collected 577 frames in rainy weather, which is about 5.5% of the total dataset.
+About two-thirds of our data are collected under normal weather conditions, and about one-third were collected under rainy and cloudy conditions.
+We collect 577 frames in rainy weather, which is about 5.5% of the total dataset.
 The rainy weather data we collect can be used to test the performance of different 4D radars in adverse weather conditions.

 <div align=center>
 <img src="./imgs/class_show.png"/>
 </div>
 <p align="center"><font face="Helvetica" size=3.><b>Figure 7.
 Distribution of instance conditions.</b></font></p>
-We also conducted a statistical analysis of the number of objects with each label at different distance ranges from our vehicle, as shown in Fig. Most objects are within 60 meters of our ego vehicle.
+We also conduct a statistical analysis of the number of objects with each label at different distance ranges from our vehicle, as shown in Fig. Most objects are within 60 meters of our ego vehicle.
 # Ⅶ. Getting Started

 ### Environment
 This is the documentation for how to use our detection frameworks with Dual-Radar dataset.
-We tested the Dual-Radar detection frameworks on the following environment:
+We test the Dual-Radar detection frameworks on the following environment:

 * Python 3.8.16 (3.10+ does not support open3d.)
 * Ubuntu 18.04/20.04